aws-ia/terraform-aws-eks-blueprints-addons/.github/pull_request_template.md

 ### More

 - [ ] Yes, I have tested the PR using my local account setup (Provide any test evidence report under Additional Notes)
-- [ ] Yes, I have added a new example under [examples](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples) to support my PR
-- [ ] Yes, I have created another PR for add-ons under [add-ons](https://github.com/aws-samples/eks-blueprints-add-ons) repo (if applicable)
-- [ ] Yes, I have updated the [docs](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/docs) for this feature
 - [ ] Yes, I ran `pre-commit run -a` with this PR

-**Note**: Not all the PRs require a new example and/or doc page.
-In general:
-- Use an existing example when possible to demonstrate a new addons usage
-- A new docs page under `docs/add-ons/*` is required for new a new addon

 ### For Moderators